PritamAich/Books-Recommendation-System/README.md

 a) Extracted the most relevant columns that are needed to recommend a book to a user.

-b) Checked null values and filled those null values because removing those null values would cause some books records to get deleted as well.
+b) Checked null values and filled those null values because removing those null values would cause some book records to get deleted as well.

-c) saved the final dataset for recommendation.
+c) Saved the final dataset for recommendation.

 ### 3. Model building: